Dirty-No/42_correction_stalk/README.md

 Bash scripts that sends you a mail when a 42 student has closed his team for a given project.

 I configured [msmtp](https://doc.ubuntu-fr.org/msmtp) for gmail but you can change it to whatever you want.
+You'll have to allow "Less secure applications" on your gmail account.

 ## Usage: